Transdisciplinary Research Academy

 Complex problems, like adapting to climate change, managing for biodiversity, and conserving water resources, require many voices and knowledges to find workable solutions.
 Transdisciplinary research - research that combines the knowledge and expertise of multiple academic disciplines with the knowledge and expertise of non-academic partners like community members, practitioners, and policy makers – is an effective way to generate the new knowledge and solutions we need.

-The Transdisciplinary Research Academy is a professional learning program that introduces key skills for successful transdisciplinary research in the climate and environmental sciences.
+The Transdisciplinary Research Academy is a professional learning program that introduces key skills for successful transdisciplinary research.
+The Academy is grounded in the use of transdisciplinary practices for climate, environmental, and health research - but the tools and skills we focus on are applicable across disciplines and research topics.

 For questions or to learn more about the Academy, please contact Alison M. Meadow, Office of Societal Impact, meadow@arizona.edu.

-Support for the TRA was provided by the Technology and Research Initiative Fund/Water, Environmental, and Energy Solutions Initiative administered by the University of Arizona Office for Research, Innovation and Impact and the Arizona Institute for Resilience.
+Support for the TRA was provided by the Technology and Research Initiative Fund/Water, Environmental, and Energy Solutions Initiative administered by the University of Arizona Office of Research and Partnerships and the Arizona Institute for Resilience.

 How does transdisciplinary research differ from standard models of research when it comes to generating actionable knowledge?
 This session will review the theory and practice of transdisciplinary research, including how incorporating people with practical knowledge, cultural knowledge, and lived experience into our research helps to improve our understanding of problems and ability to generate workable solutions.